-The U.S. liver donation system hasn’t decided whether to start its redistribution of the organs, a proposal that is likely to mean fewer livers for Georgia patients and more for states such as New York.
+The proposed change, if implemented, is likely to mean fewer livers for Georgia patients and more for states such as New York.
+Georgia patients and hospitals have sued.

 The new policy’s aim is to provide livers to the sickest patients, rather than those who can wait a little longer but are closer.
 It would loosen geographic barriers for organ donation in a way that would likely send more Georgia livers to patients outside the state.